 The ball didn't go far.
 It dribbled off the tee.
 No way around it, it was not a good shot.

+His cheeks burning red, lan got back into the golf cart with his parents and said, "I've got to get better at golf so I don't embarrass myself when I come back."
 That statement says a few things about Ian and what drives him: He wants to be able to hang with friends.
 To the best of his abilities, he wants to do a good job.
 He's willing to work hard at the things he loves.